Yobisense/eduenv/README.md

 | Termination reason | The reason for terminating this course instance. |

 ### Course Objective
+Serves as a definiton of a particular task or activity required to be completed within the course.

 | Attribute | Description |
 | --- | --- |